oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-which-check-in-policies-to-enable/rule.md

 2. SSW Code Auditor - To enforce coding standards and best practices before check-in
 3. Testing Policy - To enforce that unit tests should all pass before code can be checked-in
 4. Code Analysis Policy – To enforce that code analysis rules are not broken
-5. ​Builds Policy – To enforce that the developer has built the project end to end before they check-in
+5. Builds Policy – To enforce that the developer has built the project end to end before they check-in

 **More Information**